 - Firststar Bank in Muskogee is helping with the Angel Tree there.

-In addition to the Angel Tree, which allows shoppers to “adopt” someone in need of a gift Salvation Army holiday programs include the bell ringers, the Neediest Family Campaign.
+In addition to the Angel Tree, which allows you to “adopt” someone in need of a gift Salvation Army holiday programs include the bell ringers which collects money and the Neediest Family Campaign.
 Numerous toy runs and toy drives by many, many generous people help collect toys.

 - Neediest Families Fund Drive | Tulsa World and Salvation Army 2011- $314,000.00 was raised, in 2010- $339,277 was raised, $320,977 was raised in 2009, and in 2008, the fund collected $414,456.

 - Red Kettle (“bell-ringers” ): 2009 -$538,000 surpassing its $500,000 goal.